captn3m0/captn3m0.github.com/pages/setup.md

 > </video>

 My distro for the last 4 years is [Arch Linux][arch] with [i3][i3] as the window manager.
-My most used tools include: [Neovim][neovim], [Sublime Text 3][sublime], Firefox Beta, and Git.
+My most used tools include: [Neovim][neovim], [Sublime Text 3][sublime], Firefox, and Git.
 I game using Steam, and purchase DRM free games via Humble Bundle whenever possible.
 The above animated wallpaper runs via [spectrumyzer][wallpaper-blog].

 Most of my work is done in editors, command line, and the browser.
 A few essential extensions on my browser include: [dotjs][.js] (with apache support), [Privacy Badger][privacybadger], [uBlock Origin][ublock], HTTPS Everywhere, and Markdown Here.
 I manage my passwords using [pass][pass].